harlanhaskins/HealthNet/README.txt

 Password: p@ssword

 The Home tab displays a dashboard for easy daily use.
-This displays a welcome message, a list of upcoming appointments, and a list of prescriptions (if the user is a patient).
+This displays a welcome message, a notification of unread messages (if any), and a list of upcoming appointments, and a list of prescriptions (if the user is a patient).

 The Schedule tab displays a list of upcoming appointments as well as a list of